wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 ## Scenarios

-A. If your app under test can be reached from the public internet (such as "the-internet"), you don't need to install JMeter on your laptop if you use Blazemeter SaaS, which provides a quick and easy way to begin.
-But please don't run more than one user.
+A. If your app under test can be reached from the public internet (such as "the-internet"), you don't need to install an emulator (such as JMeter) on your laptop if you use Blazemeter SaaS, which provides a quick and easy way to begin.
+But please don't run more than one user at a time.

+   Blazemeter runs JMeter scripts you upload from your laptop.

-B. To run multiple users at a time, you'll need to fire up a cloud instance (in AWS, Azure, GCP, etc.) to run an image you pull  from DockerHub (or other registry such as Quay, Artifactory, etc.)
+B. To run multiple users at a time, please fire up your own cloud instance (in AWS, Azure, GCP, etc.) to run an emulator image you pull from DockerHub.

-C.
+C. If you want to create emulator scripts offline on your laptop (with enough memory), run several Docker images.

 <a name="ScenarioB"></a>